bunto/bunto/site/_docs/troubleshooting.md

 ## Markup Problems

-The various markup engines that Jekyll uses may have some issues.
+The various markup engines that Bunto uses may have some issues.
 This page will document them to help others who may run into the same problems.